What does the dorsal solumn-medial lemniscus control?

 Controls sensation/movement of the neck and upper body, and autonomic functions like breathing and heart rate.

-What are the consequences of a transection at C1-C3 in the cervical region?
+Consequences of a transection at C1-C3 ?

 Show answer